 An artist's impressions of the concept design for the Kāpiti Island Gateway building.

 Why build a Gateway? | Government funding | Indicative business case | PwC review| Biosecurity | Gateway operating model | Concept design | Site selection | Project costs | Resource consent | Car parking | Community engagement and consultation |

 Kāpiti Island is an outstanding taonga and an internationally significant wildlife sanctuary.
 Visiting Kāpiti Island is a unique and sought-after natural experience that brings visitors to the Kāpiti region – many of whom stay overnight and contribute to our economy.

-The site for the proposed Gateway is itself significant.
-This is where iwi originally landed in our region, and it has been used as the launching point for Kāpiti Island for hundreds of years.
+The site for the Gateway is itself significant.
+It is where iwi originally landed in our region, and it has been used as the launching point for Kāpiti Island for hundreds of years.